Chart Color Schemes

 Queanbeyan West - Jerrabomberra is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Queanbeyan West - Jerrabomberra, as per the latest Census data, consisted of 82.2% houses and 17.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's figures of 74.5% houses and 25.5% other dwellings.
-The home ownership level in Queanbeyan West - Jerrabomberra was 28.9%, with the remaining dwellings either mortgaged (47.8%) or rented (23.2%).
-The median monthly mortgage repayment in the area was $2,300, exceeding Non-Metro NSW's average of $2,167.
-Meanwhile, the median weekly rent figure was recorded at $430, compared to Non-Metro NSW's $355.
-Nationally, Queanbeyan West - Jerrabomberra's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Queanbeyan West - Jerrabomberra's dwelling structures, as per the latest Census, consisted of 82.2% houses and 17.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 74.5% houses and 25.5% other dwellings.
+Home ownership in Queanbeyan West - Jerrabomberra was at 28.9%, with mortgaged dwellings at 47.8% and rented ones at 23.2%.
+The median monthly mortgage repayment was $2,300, exceeding Non-Metro NSW's average of $2,167.
+The median weekly rent figure was $430, higher than Non-Metro NSW's $355.
+Nationally, Queanbeyan West - Jerrabomberra's mortgage repayments were significantly higher at $2,300 compared to the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing